-Attorney Tim Hessinger has the knowledge, experience and determination to navigate the uncertainties of this evolving legal field to take maximum advantage of the protections this new law affords our clients.
-With this much uncertainty your legal team must be thoroughly familiar with the new law, all district court interpretations, and the very purposes behind enactment of the new law.
+Attorney Tim Hessinger has the knowledge, experience, and determination to navigate the uncertainties of this evolving legal field to take maximum advantage of the protections this new law affords our clients.
+With this much uncertainty, your legal team must be thoroughly familiar with the new law, all district court interpretations, and the very purposes behind the enactment of the new law.

 If you have been charged with a violent crime and the alleged victim instigated the conflict, The Law Office of Timothy Hessinger can aggressively pursue a claim of immunity on your behalf to prevent arrest, indictment, and/or prosecution.
 At each and every stage of the criminal process we will be fighting for you.